Jewish Americans in World War II

 March 21: Introduction by Catherine Portuges, Professor Emerita at UMass Amherst.
 Q&A with director Lisa Ades and writer Maia Harris.

 March 26: Q&A with director Lisa Ades and writer Maia Harris.
-Moderated by James Young, Distinguished University Professor Emeritus and Founding Director of the Institute for Holocaust, Genocide and Memory Studies at UMass Amherst.
+Moderated by James Young, Professor Emeritus and Founding Director of the Institute for Holocaust, Genocide and Memory Studies at UMass Amherst.

 Official Selection, Atlanta Jewish Film Festival